TamehChana/weatherly/README.md

 # Weatherly

-A modern React Native + Expo app that provides local weather, 7‑day forecasts, AI photo analysis, smart alerts, and voice queries.
+Weatherly is a modern, cross‑platform weather application built with React Native and Expo.
+It combines reliable weather data with AI‑assisted features like photo‑based sky analysis, smart alerts, and voice queries.
+The project showcases a pragmatic mobile stack: React 19 with hooks, React Navigation for routing, Axios for networking, and Expo modules for sensors, imaging, and device services.
+It targets Android, iOS, and web from a single codebase and emphasizes clean UI, responsive layouts, and maintainable architecture.

 ![Expo](https://img.shields.io/badge/Expo-53.x-green)
 ![React Native](https://img.shields.io/badge/React%20Native-0.79.x-blue)